 The total expenditure on cosmetic surgeries in 2015 was USD 12 billion.
 Remarkably, 43% growth in male participation was witnessed over 5 years.
 This poses as an attractive opportunity for companies to target men for nonsurgical cosmetic surgeries.

 U.S. Aesthetic Lasers Market, by Application, 2013 - 2024 (USD Million)

 In 2015, laser hair removal dominated the aesthetic lasers market in terms of procedure volume.
-Growing Aesthetic consciousness and altering beauty concepts are the main factors driving growth of this segment.
-Conventional hair removal techniques prove to be time consuming and are not feasible in the current fast moving lifestyle.
+Growing Aesthetic consciousness and altering beauty concepts are the main factors driving the growth of this segment.
+Conventional hair removal techniques prove to be time-consuming and are not feasible in the current fast-moving lifestyle.
 Laser hair removal gives a permanent solution to customers, thus raising its popularity.

 However, non-invasive skin tightening was one of the dominating segments in terms of revenue.
 Though the number of procedures undertaken is less than hair removal, the high price makes it a revenue fetcher for most of the service providers.

 Skin tightening is popular amongst the age group of 35 to 50 years.
 Amongst people considering cosmetic manipulation, 45% opt for skin tightening.
 The non-invasive nature, shorter recovery time, and notable results give it an upper hand over dermal fillers and implants.

 Increasing awareness and consciousness about appearance in the developing economies is expected to increase the demand for other Aesthetic laser treatments.